RetroDECK/ES-DE/FAQ.md

 ## What is the relationship between ES-DE and EmuDeck?

-ES-DE and EmuDeck are completely separate projects, but we collaborate to give the best possible user experience.
-EmuDeck is an installation script that downloads emulators and applies configuration to these, and it can also download and install ES-DE.
+ES-DE and [EmuDeck](http://www.emudeck.com) are completely separate projects, but we collaborate to give the best possible user experience.
+EmuDeck is an installer that downloads emulators and applies configuration to these, and it can also download and install ES-DE.
 EmuDeck is not needed to run ES-DE, but on the Steam Deck it provides a convenient way of setting up an emulator environment for people not experienced with making this type of installation and configuration on their own.
 It's a good idea to read the _Specific notes for Steam Deck_ section of the [User guide](USERGUIDE.md#specific-notes-for-steam-deck) if ES-DE has been installed using EmuDeck.

+## What is the relationship between ES-DE and RetroDECK?

+ES-DE and [RetroDECK](http://retrodeck.net) are completely separate projects, but we collaborate to give the best possible user experience.
+RetroDECK bundles ES-DE with all emulators in the same Flatpak so you don't need to update emulators separately or set Flatpak permissions manually.
+It's a good idea to read the _Specific notes for Steam Deck_ section of the [User guide](USERGUIDE.md#specific-notes-for-steam-deck) if ES-DE has been installed via RetroDECK.

 ## What systems/platforms and emulators are supported by ES-DE?